DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "I kept it secret from Resistance's top brass.
 If someone would find out that I lend their stuff, it would become really troublesome."

-Ashlan caught the key from armoured car that Kay threw.
+Ashlan caught the key from armoured car that Kai threw.

 "You haven't been discovered by demon scouts, right?"